Luis Robert Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.96 team ERA that ranks ninth across all MLB pitching staffs.
+- The Blue Jays have a 3.94 team ERA that ranks 10th across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (114 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 115 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.